 Organisational Duty of Care

 A new statutory duty of care has been created to ensure there is a clear legal duty placed on organisations to take reasonable steps to minimise the risk of child abuse perpetuated by organisational representatives.
-For more information, see:
+For more information, visit: